Who this guide is for

 'It was hard to keep [the witness] on topic.
 They had lots of information to give, not necessarily in a logical order.
 They also got very upset because the victim was a very close friend.
 I had to really think about how my questions were phrased.
 Had I known about their autism before the ABE interview, I would have definitely got advice / used an intermediary. — Police Constable'

-Early identification of needs - planning checklist
+Early identification of needs - planning checklist (part one)

 Achieving Best Evidence guidance